Mitaka people

-The Mitaka (alternatively Mithaka) were an indigenous Australian people of the state of Queensland.
+The Mitaka (alternatively Mithaka) are an indigenous Australian people of the state of Queensland.

 Country

 In Norman Tindale's calculations, the Mitaka, a Channel Country people around Lake Machattie, are assigned a tribal domain of some 4,800 mi2 from Durrie in the south northwards as far as Glengyle.
 Their eastern limits ran close to Monkira, while the western frontier was at Kalidawarry.

+In 2015, the Federal Court of Australia awarded native title to the Mithaka traditional owners, involving an area of over 55,425 square kilometres in south-west Queensland.

+in 2025, the Mithaka Cultural Landscape, spanning 33,000 sq km, was added to the National Heritage List.
+The area includes one of the oldest quarries in the world made by a non-agricultural society, as well as the two oldest intact houses in Australia.